 Remote likelihood of an OC-based event of default: We view the occurrence of an OC-based event of default and the associated liquidation of the portfolio as unlikely.
-The event of default par ratio trigger is set at 102.5%, below the initial level of 135.2%.
+The event of default par ratio trigger is set at 102.5%, below the initial level of 143.7%.
 The calculation, which is based on the ratio of the portfolio's par amount to the outstanding principal amount of the Class A1 and A1-SU notes, incorporates haircuts for defaulted assets, but not for Caa or deep-discount assets.
+The portfolio's par amount includes, without duplication, amounts on deposit in the issuer's principal account and principal fixed deposit account.
 Portfolio liquidation following an event of default based on breach of the trigger requires consent from either a supermajority of the controlling class or a supermajority of each class of notes, voting separately.